-Asset Valuation Advocacy for Wealthy Divorcing Couples
+Asset Valuation Advocacy for the Wealthy or Affluent

 Wealthy divorcing couples often encounter significant differences in opinion related to the fair and equitable division of assets.
 Often, one partner fights to shield the wealth they worked hard to obtain from the other.
 In other cases, a spouse may attempt to punish their former partner by seeking a lion’s share of the marital assets.
 Effectively resolving these disputes is crucial to protecting the financial and emotional well-being of both partners as you move on to the next chapter in your lives.